kalkiAI3000/we-math-phi4-finetuned/README.md

-    "As shown in the figure, which of the following shapes is the basic unit of a honeycomb? " "A. Parallelogram; B. Regular hexagon; C. Square; D. Regular pentagon" ) image_path = "/data-mount-large/scripts/test.jpeg"  # change to your image path
+    "As shown in the figure, which of the following shapes is the basic unit of a honeycomb? " "A. Parallelogram; B. Regular hexagon; C. Square; D. Regular pentagon" ) image_path = "test.jpeg"  # change to your image path

 MODEL_ID = "kalkiai3000/we-math-phi4"
 PROCESSOR_ID = "microsoft/Phi-4-multimodal-instruct"